 Microsoft introduces public beta of Internet Explorer

-Ahead of its own development schedule, Microsoft has released the second beta version of Internet Explorer 7.
-Program is available to all Internet users who want to download.
+Ahead of its own schedule of development, Microsoft has released the second beta version of Internet Explorer 7.
+The program is available to all internet users who wish to download.

-From 1 February, the new beta version of Microsoft's browser, Internet Explorer 7 can be downloaded from the company website.
-Previously, Microsoft had announced that the second beta of IE 7 would be launched by the end of March.
+As of February 1, the new beta version of Microsoft browser, Internet Explorer 7 can be downloaded from the website of the company.
+Previously, Microsoft had announced the second beta of IE 7 would be launched by the end of March.

-In principle, this draft is aimed at programmers, but can also be downloaded by all interested users.
+In principle, this draft is intended for programmers, but can also be downloaded by all interested users.

-for RSS, search field to the toolbar, and functions more flexible printing.
+RSS-field to search the toolbar, and functions more flexible printing.

 The final version of Internet Explorer 7 will be published towards the end of the year, shortly before the release of Windows Vista.